innovationinsoftware/policy-dev/lab1.md

 - Verified your Sentinel CLI installation
 - Explored the CLI and its commands
 - Practiced writing and running basic Sentinel policies
-- Used imports and CLI options for more advanced behavior
+- Used imports for more advanced behavior
+- Used the formatter to keep your policies clean

 You now have a solid foundation for working with Sentinel.
 You're ready to move on to more advanced policy development and integration with HashiCorp tools!